SEB-Core/mongoose-recipes/README.md

 MONGODB_URI=mongodb+srv://<your_username>:<db_password>@<cluster_name>.qscuy.azure.mongodb.net/<database-name>?retryWrites=true&w=majority&appName=cluster_name
 ```

 Yours may look completely different than the example above due to the host and region you selected on setup, and that is fine.
 After pasting your connection string, you need to replace `<db_password>` with *your* database password.
-Replace the `< >` as well.
+Replace the `< >` characters as well.

 There are a few query parameters at the end of the connection string.
 Each serves a unique purpose.

 · · · · · · · · · · · · · · · · · · · ·